KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 -   Manages the deployment and scaling of a set of Pods, specifically designed for **stateful applications**.
 -   Provides guarantees about the ordering and uniqueness of Pods (stable, persistent identifiers).
 -   Provides stable, persistent storage volumes associated with each Pod replica.
+-   If we changed volume claim template, we should delete statefulset then create again.
+Because volume claim templates are immutable.
+-   We create a headless service before a StatefulSet so each pod gets a stable DNS hostname.
+This is required because StatefulSet pods need to communicate with each other using fixed names (like pod-0, pod-1) for clustering and data consistency.

 **Key Characteristics:**